Dynamic Data allows you to link design elements created in Oxygen to data from your WordPress database.

 Specify any PHP function that will return the data, such a custom function written in a plugin or a WordPress API function.

-Arguments provided to this function should not contain quotation marks.
+Arguments provided to this function should not contain quotation marks or spaces.
+For example:

 The value returned by this function will be inserted.